ursvee/odin-landing/README.md

 # Landing page
 A simple landing page design by using mostly flexbox as project guided by The Odin Project.
 By practicing flex theories, build this project as I learnt.
 As a project idea, I inspire [cdbaby.com](https://cdbaby.com/) mostly.
 Photos & contents are all credit to inspired website.

+Alert : This project is only built for desktop size.

 Note: This project is a part of The Odin Project.

 ## Demo